Soccer Player Toenails (Injury + Protection)

 Soccer players don’t have the best reputation for beautiful feet.
 If I’m being honest, the jokes about soccer players having rough feet are pretty accurate.

-See also Play Soccer Without Fear (Confidence Methods)
+See also Playing Soccer Without Glasses (Bad Eyesight)

 In soccer, there are many reasons why players may have missing toenails.
 Some of the most common are: